 771. A day at the police station: this is an autobiographical essay.
 Here a real-life incident can be described.

 772. Countries with high rates of police brutality.

 774. How police salary influences rates of police brutality.

-The Politics subject covers the study of political system, political behavior and political bodies.
-Politics is closely tied with sociology, economics and philosophy.
-The topics can be about political movements, historical events, political systems, social trends or about the future of politics throughout the world.
+The Politics subject covers the study of the political system, political behavior, and political bodies.
+Politics is closely tied with sociology, economics, and philosophy.
+The topics can be about political movements, historical events, political systems, social trends, or about the future of politics throughout the world.